nirav99/MachineLearning/README.txt

 The package problems contains the sample problems to test various models.

+1) Gold Price Prediction Problem: Given an input data of historical trend of gold price for 1 oz., predict the price for gold.

-1) House Price Prediction Problem: is a linear regression problems.
+2) House Price Prediction Problem: is a linear regression problems.
 The input data is a list of housing data (area of house in sq. feet, number of rooms).
 This problem predicts the price of a house from the training data.

-2) Profit Prediction Problem: is also a linear regression problem.
+3) Profit Prediction Problem: is also a linear regression problem.
 The input data is the population of the city with profit values of setting up business in that city.
 This problem predicts the profit of setting a business in a city based on the training data.

 How to build and run these problems: